-Important Dates for the Borrel family
+Early History of the Borrel family

 This web page shows only a small excerpt of our Borrel research.
 Another 232 words (17 lines of text) covering the years 1330, 1458, 1560, 1600, 1596, 1676, 1800, 1560, 1620 and 1671 are included under the topic Early Borrel History in all our PDF Extended History products and printed products wherever possible.

 Borrel Spelling Variations

 Spelling variations of this family name include: Borel, Borelle, Borels, Borelles, Baurel, Baurelle, Baurels, Baurelles, Borrel, Borrell, de Borel, de Borels, de Borelle, Deborel and many more.